tildearrow/furnace/papers/newIns.md

-# possible new Furnace instrument format
+# new Furnace instrument format

 the main issue with Furnace instrument files is that they are too big, even if the instrument is nothing more than the FM setup...